Meet the Team

 Born in Luwero, Simon holds a Bachelor of Agricultural Science and Entrepreneurship from Uganda Christian University, a Certificate in Horticulture from Bukalasa Agricultural College, and a Certificate from Songhai Leadership Academy.
 Prior to joining BLI, he taught Agriculture at Kakungulu High School, was the Chair of Bukolwa Agricultural Development Youth Project, and was the Liaison Officer & Coordinator of the Uganda Green Incubation Center (UGIC) Songhai-Uganda Initiative.

-Director of Lazarus' Trees
+Head of Lazarus' Trees

 A forester with an extensive background and passion for ecological conservation, Chris is working with a local team to protect the BLI forest and conduct community outreach relating to ecological education and reforestation.
 Chris has a master's degree in taxonomy and is a published author who writes about ecotourism centers.

-Director of Martha's Market
+Head of Martha's Market

 Cissy serves as BLI's executive secretary and currently assists in the ongoing development of the Savings and Credit Cooperative (SACCO).
 She holds a bachelor's degree in philosophical studies and ethics from Makere University.
 She is married and has two young girls.